 Fees Under B. Riley Wealth Management

-Fees under B. Riley Wealth Management vary significantly depending on the type of account you're looking to open.
-The WAM and WSI wrap fee programs have negotiable annual fees which are capped at 2.00% of the client's AUM annually.
-All non-wrap fee programs also have a maximum annual fee of 2.00%.
-The ARP program is the only one with a variable fee schedule:
+Fees under B. Riley Wealth Management varies significantly depending on the type of account you're looking to open.
+The WAM and WSI wrap fee programs have negotiable annual fees which are capped at 2.00% of the client's AUM annually and is subject to negotiations.
+Blended fees can occur for accounts exceeding $500,000.
+All non-wrap fee programs have a maximum annual fee of 3.00%.

 What to Watch Out For

 Certain B. Riley Wealth Management employees receive commissions from the sale of specific insurance products and securities to clients.
-This is a conflict of interest, because advisors may have an incentive to recommend certain transactions that earn them commissions.
-The good news is that the firm a fiduciary, meaning that it is legally bound to act in the best interests of clients.
+This is a potential conflict of interest, as advisors may have an incentive to recommend certain transactions that earn them commissions.
+That said, the firm is a fiduciary, meaning that it is legally bound to act in the best interests of clients.

 Opening an Account With B. Riley Wealth Management

 For those interested in opening an account with B. Riley Wealth Management, you can visit the firm's website and submit a contact form.
-Those who prefer working over the phone can call the firm's headquarters at (877) 488-3748.
-On its website, you can also view contact information for locations other than its main office.
+Alternately, you can call the firm's headquarters at (901) 251-1330.
+On its website, you can find contact information for locations other than its main office.

 Tips for Retirement Planning

 - Putting together a retirement income plan on your own can get complicated, which is why many people choose to work with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor for you doesn’t have to be hard.
+SmartAsset's free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t forget to take Social Security payments into account as you consider what kind of income you’ll need in retirement.
 If you don’t know what you’re in line to receive, check out SmartAsset’s Social Security calculator.